verrannt/brain2speech-diffusion/README.md

 #### Logging

-The repository implements logging via [Weights & Biases](https://wandb.ai/), as well as the storage of model artefacts and sample outputs.
+The repository implements logging via [Weights & Biases](https://wandb.ai/), as well as the storage of model artefacts and model-created audio.

 Before you start logging, you need to:
 1. Setup a project on W&B,